honavarsohaan/laravel4-vhost/README.md

       >>path to your file

 Thats it your virtual host for you laravel 4 app is created just restart you apache server for changes to take affect

+To see your current host confugration file run following command cmd

+      php artisan vhost:show

 Currently this only works in Windows